Sara Nelson (union leader): International office

 Nelson was elected to the position of AFA International President in April 2014 and took office June 1, 2014.
 As International President, Nelson is the top officer of AFA, responsible for the overall leadership and direction of the union.
 She serves as chair of the union's annual convention, the AFA Board of Directors, as well as the union's executive board.
 She is the chief spokesperson for the union, and the primary liaison with other unions and labor organizations, airlines, industry groups and governmental agencies.

 Taking office as International Vice President of AFA in 2011, Nelson was responsible for the union's organizing, communications and leadership development programs.
 Nelson also testified regularly before the United States Congress on issues of importance to flight attendants, like the Known Crew Member Program and the No Knives Campaign.

 In 2019 Nelson played a key role in the 2018–19 United States federal government shutdown.
 On January 20, 2019, nearly a month into the shutdown, Nelson called for a general strike.
 In a speech on January 24, 2019, Nelson excoriated government officials for the shutdown, citing 800,000 federal workers who were forced to work for free or furloughed without pay.
 Nelson argued that TSA officers and air traffic controllers were distracted by the burdens the shutdown placed on them, and that was eroding the safety of the airline industry.
 The shutdown ended the next day as flights began to be cancelled at New York La Guardia Airport due to air traffic controllers no longer able to serve safely due to the impact of the shutdown.

 Nelson's militancy as a labor leader and her skill as a communicator have both been recognized as key to her effectiveness in the shutdown fight and beyond.
 InStyle named Nelson as one of its "50 Badass Women".

+Nelson was instrumental in guiding the AFA through the COVID-19 pandemic in 2020.
+As flight attendants faced mass furlough threats, health risks, and schedule instability, Nelson pushed for payroll support programs (PSP) to support airline workers for 16 months.